 Simply, it’s a matching scheme — helping students find the right course at the right place.

-33,280 students secured their place at uni using Clearing in 2022 according to Prospects.
+38,280 students secured their place at uni using Clearing in 2023 according to UCAS.

 Almost all universities have a presence in Clearing, with thousands of places available across a huge range of courses.